 Last but not least, we do also expect that not all users care about the quality of data that they acquire.
-The project's requirements demand for
+The project's requirements demand for a continuous movement while the user records the GPS and sensors' data.
+When a user stops during the acquisition, we see that a measurement noise affects the GPS samples which start turning around a position, producing then a mass of points.
+This phenomena leads to a sub-optimal elaboration.

-(a) Raw data referred to Cernobbio.

-(b) GNSS correction over raw data referred to Cernobbio.
+- (a) Raw data referred to Cernobbio. - (b) GNSS correction over raw data referred to Cernobbio.